Politicians call for Brexit deal vote

 The letter said: "Will it be the right deal for the people of Wales and the rest of the UK?
 Will it secure a good future for our young people and allow them to thrive?
 Will it help protect and grow the number of well-paid, highly-skilled, jobs that Wales needs?"

-It is signed by eight council leaders, two of Wales' four MEPs, and 12 of the 40 Welsh MPs, including Owen Smith who was fired as shadow Northern Ireland secretary by Labour Leader Jeremy Corbyn for calling for another EU referendum against party policy.
+It is signed by eight council leaders, two of Wales' four MEPs, and 12 of the 40 Welsh MPs, including Owen Smith who was fired as shadow Northern Ireland secretary by Labour leader Jeremy Corbyn for calling for another EU referendum against party policy.

 Welsh Labour MPs Anna McMorrin and Tonia Antoniazzi have signed the letter despite being shadow parliamentary private secretaries who are expected to follow the party's line.